 This moment is marked by the sandhi puja.
 The puja is performed in the last 24 minutes of Ashtami and the first 24 minutes of Navami.

-The rituals involve an offering of 108 lotuses and bilwa leaves and lighting of 108 earthen lamps or diyas.
-It is a forty-eight-minute long ritual commemorating the climax of the mythological battle.
+The rituals involve an offering of 108 lotuses and bilwa leaves and the lighting of 108 earthen lamps or diyas.
+It is a forty-eight-minute-long ritual commemorating the climax of the mythological battle.